hyptocrypto/Crypto-Data-/README.md

 interest of the public currently resides.

 ### Database
-All values are gathered daily via running the web-scraping programs as a cronjob and are added to a postgres database.
+All values are gathered daily via running the web-scraping programs as a cronjob and are added to an AWS Postgres RDS instance.
 Once this database has a sizable set of data it can be used to find correlations or patterns between upticks in order book volume and price or popularity on reddit and on exchange volume ect.

 ### API
 SAFRS is a python module designed to build REST API’s onto of existing databases and expose them neatly though the swagger UI.
  I modified a few of the scripts to fit my needs.
 The result is a full access to the postgres database via a dedicated REST API.